Undeceptions

 SALT

-Jenny Salt is a Christian academic, a graduate and former lecturer at Sydney Missionary and Bible College (SMBC), and sweet-heart with a microphone.
+Jenny Salt is a Christian academic, a graduate and former lecturer at Sydney Missionary and Bible College (SMBC).
 Join her on a forty-minute journey into someone’s amazing and often unexpected spiritual travels.
-Missionaries and media makers, scientists and sportspeople, new agers and new migrants – Salt is a chance to enter into the lives of people and discover heart-warming, sometimes challenging and always extraordinary gospel stories.
+Missionaries and media makers, scientists and sportspeople, new agers and new migrants – Salt is a chance to enter into the lives of people and discover heartwarming, sometimes challenging and always extraordinary gospel stories.

 Undeceptions